Taylor, Dozier homer in ninth as Dodgers beat Rockies 8-5

-DENVER (AP) - A well-pitched, crisp game by the starters suddenly turned into a late-inning slugfest.

-It became a race to see which bullpen would hold a lead first.
-Los Angeles prevailed on a night when its best reliever was not at the park.

-Chris Taylor and Brian Dozier homered off closer Wade Davis in the ninth inning and the Dodgers exploited Colorado's shaky bullpen to beat the Rockies 8-5 on Thursday night.
+DENVER (AP) - Chris Taylor and Brian Dozier homered off closer Wade Davis in the ninth inning and the Los Angeles Dodgers exploited Colorado's shaky bullpen to beat the Rockies 8-5 on Thursday night.

-"It changed pretty quick," said Dodgers infielder Manny Machado, who was making his first foray into Coors Field.

-Earlier in the day at the team hotel, Dodgers closer Kenley Jansen experienced an irregular heartbeat and was sent to the doctor to be checked out.
-He will head back to Los Angeles for more tests.

 Taylor lined the first pitch he saw from Davis (1-6) - a knuckle-curve - into the left-center bleachers to make it 6-5.
 Two batters later, Dozier followed with a two-run shot to cap off another late-inning, flip-flopping game at Coors Field.